Accidents at Work — Claiming Injury Compensation With Our Solicitors

 What Industries Had The Highest Rate of Casualties From Accidents at Work?

 In terms of incidents by number of workers, Agriculture, forestry & fishing, as well as waste management, water supply and sewerage industry types come out worst.
-The rate of injuries are around 18 and 17 times higher than the average of all industries in the UK respectively.
+The rate of injuries is around 18 and 17 times higher than the average of all industries in the UK, respectively.

 Who is Most at Risk of Being Injured or Killed in Work Accidents?

-Males aged over 60 have a significantly higher chance of succumbing to a fatal injury according to 18/19 national statistics.
+Males aged over 60 have a significantly higher chance of succumbing to a fatal injury, according to 18/19 national statistics.
 Relatively speaking, those in employment over the age of 65 regardless of gender were at greatest risk of injury.
-However, further research shows that employees with less than 6 months of time on their job were 3 times more likely to have work accidents than any other length of tenure, which young people in the 16-24 range typically fall into, which again is very commonplace in construction and manufacturing.
+However, further research shows that employees with less than 6 months of time on their job were 3 times more likely to have work accidents than any other length of tenure.
+Young people in the 16-24 range typically fall into this grouping, which again is very commonplace in construction and manufacturing.

-In terms of how that factors into actual accidents, it would be unfair to suggest older age meant they were just more susceptible, but inadequate signage or highlighting of hazards could be to blame.
-In the same way it would be improper to suggest new, young workers were inexperienced and therefore at fault.
-It is likely a level of training that didn’t prepare them for the role, or complacent supervision was to blame.
+In terms of how that factors into actual accidents at work, it would be unfair to suggest older age meant they were just more susceptible, but inadequate signage or highlighting of hazards could be to blame.
+In the same way, it would be improper to suggest new, young workers were inexperienced and therefore at fault.
+It is likely a level of training that didn’t prepare them for the role, or complacent supervision, was to blame.
 This could be expected where high staff turnover is common.

 What Areas of The UK Are You More Statistically Likely to be Injured at Work?